-The note value is valid for notes, chords and rests that follow on the particular stave (or for an individual part on a stave).
+The note value is valid for subsequent notes, chords and rests of an individual part on a stave.
 The note value is no longer valid when a measure has ended.

 1→ Use one of the following: /d Double whole note; /w Whole note; /h Half note; /q Quarter note; /e Eight note; /s Sixteenth note; /t 1/32; /i 1/64; /x 1/128; /y 1/256; /z 1/512; /k 1/1024.